stela2502/GeneAberExpr/README.md

 Both classes should also be present in the data.
 Probability structures per chromosomal area will be created and every cell will be processed using these criteria.

-The core is not even finished (coding started 2020:03:19)
+The HMM does work as tested with the IceCone test data.
+Re-estimation of the probability functions has not been part of the aime here and therefore it is not implemented.

-Hope to be finished in about one week.
+The results need more polish to actually be usable.